1,000+ Closings 267 Five-Star Reviews FastExpert 2026 Top Agent

 Here is the actual work:

 1. Initial conversation.
-What are you looking for, what is your budget, what neighborhoods are you considering, what is your timeline.
+What are you looking for, what is your budget, what neighborhoods are you considering, and what is your timeline?

 2. Lender connection if needed.
 If you have not been pre-approved yet, we connect you with a few local lenders who close on time and answer the phone.